Email, Slack, office phones, VoIP… what do the numbers say about the future of business communication?

 The importance of effective communication in the workplace can’t be overstated.
 Whether it’s an email, a phone call, a Slack message, or a good old-fashioned meeting, how a business’ employees work with each other is a key contributor to its success.

 But what is the current state of communication in the workplace, exactly?
 We wanted to find out.
-And, as we dug up more and more facts about business communication, a few alarming questions began to raise their heads.
+And, as we dug up more and more facts about business communication, a few alarming questions began to surface.

 Just how engaged, for instance, are American employees?
-How much time do we waste opening, ignoring, or discarding irrelevant or spam emails?
+How much time do we waste dealing with spam emails, and how many relevant messages are slipping through the cracks of our attention?
 And sure, the past few years have seen Slack become the tool of choice for millions of workers…but does it actually boost productivity?

 01 | Phone Statistics (1 – 16)